couchbaselabs/dcp-documentation/upr_design_spec.md

 ## How KV mutations flow into Replicas

 When a server owns a replica partition, there is a UPR client feeding it mutations.
-This can be inside of ep-engine, or an external client feeding it the mutation is order.
+This can be inside of ep-engine, or an external client feeding it the mutations in order.
 Once in the replica server, the flow is the same as a master server, with the exception that the mutations are already assigned the sequence update # by the master, and the replica preserves that sequence.

+It is also important that the replica persist the mutation in sequence order.
+This is already guaranteed as long as items are sent in sequence order, and the replica persists everything in the partition write queue in a single commit.

 ## How front end clients ensure mutations are persisted to disk or replicated.